Patient information: Dilated cardiomyopathy (Beyond the Basics)

 Genetics of dilated cardiomyopathy

-Overview of the therapy of heart failure due to systolic dysfunction
+Overview of the therapy of heart failure with reduced ejection fraction

 The following organizations also provide reliable health information.